 These Funeral Potatoes have been taunting me for well over a year – the name itself immediately had me intrigued.
 But since my kids don’t like potatoes, I had to shelve it.

 Then, lo and behold, they fell in love with tater tots, which opened up a whole world of potato dishes for me to try *cue angels singing*, simply by subbing them in.
 So, I finally threw caution to the wind and made it.

 The name comes from a popular dish served at a lot of funerals in Utah.
 But, obviously you can make them for any get-together or family meal.
 Thank goodness.

 I halved the recipe, since I served them as a side dish with dinner and only feeding the four of us, but you can easily double it back up again!

 You can totally vary the cheeses – go with what floats your boat.
 For my first time, I didn’t want to press my luck, so I played it safe and went with cheddar and monterey jack.
 But you could use Italian, Three cheese, or Pepper Jack for an added kick!

 And friends, don’t even try to health-ify this dish.
 It’s meant to be buttery, cheesy, starchy, and pure comfort!

-In a large bowl, combine the cheese, cream of chicken soup, Greek yogurt, melted butter, and onions.
+- In a large bowl, combine both cheeses, cream of chicken soup, Greek yogurt, 1/4 cup melted butter, and onions.
 Gently fold in the tater tots.
 Spread in the prepared pan.